Countdown To Camp:

 96 years since the founding, we still follow many of the same traditions and reach for the same goals – first and foremost, getting kids in to nature and allowing them to grow as people while learning independence in a kid-centered environment.

 What's included in Camp Tuition?

-Our tuition includes all room, board, activities, daily candy/ice cream treat, and programs.
-The only additional cost is for the cost of our Trap Shooting program, transportation to/from camp, laundry, and whatever money a camper spends at our camp store purchasing clothing or other items.
+Our tuition includes all room, board, activities, daily candy/ice cream treat, laundry (for three week campers), and programs.
+The only additional cost is for the cost of our Trap Shooting program, transportation to/from camp, and whatever money a camper spends at our camp store purchasing clothing or other items.